Flank/flank-dashboard/metrics/web/docs/features/firestore_emulator_for_driver_tests/01_firestore_emulator_for_driver_tests.md

 > How users will interact with the feature (API, CLI, Graphical interface, etc.).

-The feature is introduced by adding an additional parameter - `use-firestore-emulator`(default to `true`) with the to the integration tests running command.

-It determines whether the integration tests should run with the `Firebase Emulator`.
+The feature is introduced by adding an additional parameter - `use-firestore-emulator`(default to `true`) to the integration tests running command.
+It determines whether the tests should run with the `Firebase Emulator`.

 The following code snippet shows an example of using the new parameter: